0liveiraaa/pi-loop-graph-sdk/README-EN.md

 # Loop Graph SDK

-A single-agent, serial, loopable graph orchestration SDK for [pi](https://pi.dev).
+A serial, loopable graph orchestration SDK for [pi](https://pi.dev).

 > **Status: alpha.** This is the first test release; the API may still change.